 The dictionary defines slang as the least formal of speech.
-It is characterized by using more metaphors and vivid speech and being more playful than ordinary speech.
+It is characterized by using more metaphors and vivid language and being more playful than ordinary speech.
 Slang also might be vulgar or socially unacceptable.

 Slang has been around since the beginning of language.
 It might be used as professional jargon, as an euphemism, or as a way for young people to communicate.

-Like more recent decades, the 1910s had its own particular slang.
-Some of it originated during World War One.
-Most of it is still in use today, although the meanings in some cases have changed.
+Like most decades, the 1910s had its own particular slang.
+Some of it originated during World War I. Most of it is still in use today, although the meanings in some cases have changed.

 Slang is, by nature, short lived.
 Here are some examples of 1910s slang that died with the decade.

 - Blotto (a drunk)